When is the right time to try an over-the-counter hearing aid? As soon as hearing loss becomes a problem.

 Lawrence Lustig, MD, otolaryngologist-in-chief at NewYork-Presbyterian/Columbia University Irving Medical Center and the Howard W. Smith Professor of Otolaryngology/Head & Neck Surgery at Columbia University Vagelos College of Physicians and Surgeons, is one of the nation’s leading experts in hearing loss.
 He treats the full spectrum of ear disorders in adults and children, as well as skull base disease.
 His specialties include skull base surgery, cochlear implants, the genetics of hearing loss, cochlear gene therapy, balance disorders, and hair cell physiology.

-This story first appeared in the Columbia University Irving Medical Center Newsroom.
+A version of this story first appeared in the Columbia University Irving Medical Center Newsroom.